liamdalg/liamdalg.github.io/_posts/2018-12-25-improving-performance-with-python.md

     return np.asarray(conv)

-%timeit -n10 conv_old._kernel_convolution_2d(x, k)
-195 ms ± 1.49 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
 %timeit -n10 conv_cy._kernel_convolution_2d(x, k)
 3.52 ms ± 1.05 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
 {% endhighlight %}

 That's a pretty substantial increase in performance!
-Approximately 56x in fact for a 128x128 array and 3x3 kernel.
-All of that just from enforcing types on the variables and implementing the convolution logic explicitly.
-Obviously, a downside of this is that it has lost the dynamic typing that Python provides, so this won't work for types which aren't `double` or `np.double`.
-Fortunately I wanted to use this for images so `double` is more than enough.
+Initially, I was quite happy with the results and left it there, but there's still that `np.pad` floating around.
+Padding the array is very inefficient since it needs to create it using Numpy, and then cast it to a `MemoryView`.

 ## Extra

-The last extra thing I wanted to implement was removing the array padding.
 We can get rid of the array padding by checking whether the current index is within the bounds of the array, and if not we skip the computation.

-Here's the final code (for now)!
+This is the same as padding with 0s since multiplying by 0 is useless and can be ignored.

 {% highlight python %}
 def _kernel_convolution_2d(double[:, :] arr, double[:, :] kernel) -> np.ndarray: